ngs-docs/angus/more-unix-fun.md

 > - **`-remote`** – this tells the computer to send the BLAST job to the NCBI servers
 > - **`&`** - this at the end tells the computer to run the process in the background so we can still work in our terminal.
 We can check on the job with the command `jobs`.
 This will finish when it does and it won't be interrupted disconnect or sign off before then.

+We can press `enter` to get get our regular prompt back.

 This may take a few minutes (the amount of traffic the blast servers deal with fluctuates).
 So we can download a results file as follows and move on while that continues in the background:

 ```bash